quickapps/docs/en/developers/field-api.rst

 to go.

-With this trait, Field plugin provides an user friendly UI for manage entity's custom fields.
+With this trait, Field plugin provides an user friendly UI for manage entity’s custom fields.
 It provides a field-manager user interface (UI) by attaching a series of actions over a ``clean`` controller.

 **Usage:**